Skip to main content

 Our fundamental principles are:

-3 Guided by the ILO Conventions 87, 98, 135 and 154.
+Guided by ILO Conventions 87, 98, 135, and 154.

-6 Guided by ILO Conventions 110, 111 and 159.
+Guided by ILO Conventions 111 and 159.

-internationally recognized human rights standards and frameworks, such as the United Nations (UN) Universal Declaration of Human Rights, UN International Covenant on Economic, Social and Cultural Rights, UN International Covenant on Political and Civil Rights, the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work.
 In cases where international human rights are restricted by local laws, we strive to promote the principles behind the international standards without conflicting with local laws.

 Human Rights Program

 Fresenius established a Human Rights Council to drive the information exchange on current human rights topics across all Fresenius business segments.
 The council´s task is to promote the further implementation and development of our human rights program across the Group.
 It is composed of representatives of the four business segments and Fresenius SE & Co.
 KGaA.
-The approximately 20 members of the Human Rights Council are active in various functions within the Group, including compliance, legal, sustainability, communications, purchasing, human resources and medicine.
+The approximately 20 members of the Human Rights Council are active in various functions within the Group, including compliance, legal, sustainability, communications, procurement, human resources and medicine.
 The participants discuss Group-wide initiatives and present new concepts and methods.

 Reporting channels